All Episodes

 Where are you, please?

-St.
+St. Louis.

 Have you seen it?

-Well anyway, the people wanted to die because they were so bored.
+Well, anyway, the people wanted to die because they were so bored.

-That's the most beneficial government.
+That's the most beneficient government.

 And they're not going to be trying to increase populations.